Yabberz was founded to encourage civic discussion in a positive, engaging, and entertaining manner.

 Flagging will send an email to our staff to review a comment for violation of the Yabberz Community Standards.
 Use a yellow flag for a post that you feel is inappropriate and should be reviewed.
 Use a red flag for a serious infraction of the community standards.
 Red Flagged posts are reviewed with highest priority.
 When you click on "Flag" a box opens, please choose the appropriate flag level and reason code.
 You have the option to enter a message to the administrator when flagging a post.

 You should consider following another user if you like to read their comments or see the articles and news they are posting as links.
 Following another Yabberz user will prioritize those users posts in your "My Stream".
 Following another Yabberz user will also allow that user to directly share a post with you.
-When a person you are following shares a post (any post their post or other user's post), you will receive a notification that a post has been shared with you.
+When a person you are following shares a post, you will receive a notification that a post has been shared with you.
 To follow a user look for the for the follow button.
 It is available at the bottom of every post.
 It is also available on a user's About Me profile page.
 At any time you can see who you are following or who any user is following, by going to their About Me page and looking at the tab labelled Following.

 A follower is a user that has decided that your posts are worth seeing on a more regular basis.
 Your posts will appear prioritized in their "My Stream".
 Also when you share a post, they will receive a notification via the Yabberz notification bell.
 If within 8hrs they have not seen the shared content on Yabberz, then they will receive a notification of the share by email combined with any other outstanding updates they have waiting.
 At any time you can see who you are following or who any user is following, by going to their About Me page and looking at the tab labelled Following.